Gap-Dependent Bounds for Q-Learning using Reference-Advantage Decomposition: Introduction

 \item \textbf{Gap-Dependent Policy Switching Cost.} We can prove that for any $\delta\in (0,1)$, with probability at least $1-\delta$, the policy switching cost for UCB-Advantage is at most

 Here, $D_{\textnormal{opt}}$ is a subset of all state-action-step triples and represents all triples such that the action is optimal. $D_{\textnormal{opt}}^c$ is its complement, and $|\cdot|$ gives the cardinality of the set.
-In \Cref{eq_switching_ours}, the first term logarithmically depends on $T$, and the second one logarithmically depends on $\dmin$ and $\log T$.
-Thus, we compare the first term with the worst-case costs $O(H^3SA\log T)$ in \cite{bai2019provably} and $O(H^2SA\log T)$ in \cite{zhang2020almost}.
-Ours is better since $|D_{\textnormal{opt}}|<HSA$ for non-degenerate MDPs.
-Specifically, when each state has a unique optimal action so that $|D_{\textnormal{opt}}| = HS$, \Cref{eq_switching_ours} implies the improvement by a factor of $A$ compared to $O(H^2SA\log T)$.
-This improvement is significant in applications with a large action space (e.g. recommender system \citep{covington2016deep} and text-based games \citep{bellemare2013arcade}).
-Readers can find other examples in \cite[Section 2.3]{dulac2021challenges}.
+Next, we compare \Cref{eq_switching_ours} with the worst-case cost of $O(H^3SA\log T)$ in \cite{bai2019provably} and $O(H^2SA\log T)$ in \cite{zhang2020almost}.
+Since $|D_{\textnormal{opt}}|<HSA$ for non-degenerate MDPs, our first term in \Cref{eq_switching_ours} is better than the worst-case cost.
+Specifically, when each state has a unique optimal action so that $|D_{\textnormal{opt}}| = HS$, it implies the improvement by removing a factor of $A$ compared with $O(H^2SA\log T)$.
+This improvement is significant in applications with a large action space (e.g. recommender systems \citep{covington2016deep} and text-based games \citep{bellemare2013arcade}).
+For the second term where $|D_{\textnormal{opt}}^c|<HSA$ in \Cref{eq_switching_ours}, we also improve $\log T$ to $\log\log T$, and the significance of such improvement is pointed out by \cite{qiao2022sample,zhang2022near}.